Cotidie/STEADY/Algorithm/Shortest Path.md

 - [Questions](#questions)

 This document explains popular algorithms for finding the shortest path between vertices.

 ## Dijkstra
  Given a set of vertices and edges, Dijkstra algorithm finds the shortest paths **from the source** to all vertices.
-It's a greedy algorithm that finds the shortest subpaths from the source `A` to the destination `D`, meaning that any subpath in `A -> D` is also the shortest path from `A`.
+It's a greedy algorithm that finds the shortest subpaths from the source `A` to the destination `D`, meaning that any subpath in between `A -> D` is also the shortest path from `A`.

 ### Algorithm
 ![Algorithm](https://i.imgur.com/73tLrVZ.gif)